brimdata/zed/docs/zq/README.md

 which is used throughout the [language documentation](language.md) and [operator reference](reference.md).

-The language documenation and [tutorials directory](../tutorials) have many examples, but here are a few more simple cases of `zq`.
+The language documentation and [tutorials directory](../tutorials) have many examples, but here are a few more simple `zq` use cases.

 _Hello, world_
 ```